Effects of Corners in Surface Superconductivity: Corner Effective Problems

-\begin{remark}[Boundary conditions] \mbox{} \\ The condition $ \psin(s,\ell) = f_0(\ell) e^{-i\al_0 s} $ is key in order for the asymptotics \eqref{eq: strip energies} to hold true for $ \en $.
+\begin{remark}[Boundary conditions] \mbox{} \\ The boundary condition $ \psin(s,\ell) = f_0(\ell) e^{-i\al_0 s} $ is needed for the asymptotics \eqref{eq: strip energies} to hold true.
 The reason is that otherwise one would get an additional energy contribution from the boundary $ t = \ell $, i.e., the energy would be twice the value appearing in \eqref{eq: strip energies}.
-Indeed, without the condition at $ t = \ell $, it is not difficult to see that, exploiting the gauge invariance described in \cref{rem: gauge invariance} and replacing $ \psi, - t \ev_s $ with $ \psi^* e^{i \ell s}, -(\ell - t) \ev_s $, one can exchange the boundaries $ t = 0 $ and $ t = \ell $, leaving the energy unaffected. \end{remark}
+Indeed, without the condition at $ t = \ell $, exploiting the gauge invariance of \eqref{eq: stripf} and replacing $ \psi, - t \ev_s $ with $ \psi^* e^{i \ell s}, -(\ell - t) \ev_s $, one can exchange the boundaries $ t = 0 $ and $ t = \ell $, leaving the energy unaffected. \end{remark}

 \begin{proof} We first observe that the last estimate is in fact stated in \cref{lem: eoneo approx eones} in \cref{sec: 1d no curv}.
 The rest of the statement is actually proven by showing separately that the first estimate holds true for both $ \ed $ and $ \en $.